Southern Maryland: Discover the Western Shore

 Built in 1836, Piney Point Lighthouse is the oldest lighthouse on the Potomac River and is located 14 miles from the Chesapeake Bay.
 During World War II, the U.S. Navy used the surrounding area to test torpedoes that were built in Alexandria, Virginia.
 The lighthouse was decommissioned in 1964; St. Mary’s County acquired the property in 1980 and runs the museum today.

-Piney Point Lighthouse stands on 6 acres that include the Keeper’s House, a museum, some historic wooden boats, a picnic area, a sandy beach (not for swimming or fishing), a kayak launching area, and the U1105 Historic Shipwreck Dive Preserve.
+Piney Point Lighthouse sits on 6 acres that include the Keeper’s House, a museum, historic wooden boats, a picnic area, a sandy beach (not for swimming or fishing), a kayak launch area, and the U1105 Historic Shipwreck Dive Preserve.

 Piney Point Lighthouse and Keeper’s House